What is a patent-based injunction?

-An injunction, in broad terms, is a court order that a party refrain from certain activities (e.g., stop manufacture or sale of a specific items said to infringe a patent) or ordering a party to take some affirmative action to perform specific activity (e.g., publish a joint news release notifying the public of a settlement or recalling certain products) to stop future harm from occurring or to help bring the harmed party back to its original position had the harm not occurred.
-Failure to comply with the court ordered injunction may result in a fine or imprisonment of the enjoined party.
+An injunction, in broad terms, is a court order that a party refrains from certain activities (e.g., stop the manufacture or sale of specific items said to infringe a patent) or ordering a party to take some affirmative action to perform a specific activity (e.g., publish a joint news release notifying the public of a settlement or recalling certain products) to stop future harm from occurring or to help bring the harmed party back to its original position had the harm not occurred.
+Failure to comply with the court-ordered injunction may result in a fine or imprisonment of the enjoined party.

 The purpose of an injunction is to prevent the patent owner from experiencing continued irreparable harm caused by the infringement of the patent.
 The injunction deals with future harm and mitigating or eliminating that future harm.
 An injunction eliminates harm (e.g., lost sales) to the patent owner in the future because it prohibits infringers from competing against the patent owner in the marketplace.

-A permanent injunction may be requested at the end of the lawsuit after the court or jury has decided that actions of the accused infringer infringes upon the patent rights of the patent owner.
+A permanent injunction may be requested at the end of the lawsuit after the court or jury has decided that the actions of the accused infringer infringe upon the patent rights of the patent owner.

 When does the court issue an injunction?

 A preliminary injunction or a permanent injunction is only granted if the court finds the patent owner will suffer irreparable injury.